bacadra/pulsar-navigation-panel/README.md

 ## Sections panel

 This package provide the panel with navigation through custom symbols in text editors.
 The items of tree are created manually by inserting special marks into text editor.
 Multiple scopes are supported (see below) with their own marker system.
-You can toggle visibility of panel by command `navigation-panel:toggle`.
+You can open or hide panel by commands `navigation-panel:open` and `navigation-panel:hide`, optionally use `navigation-panel:toggle`.
+Package has fully support multiple cursors.

 ## Real section level